First Baptist Church (Murray, Kentucky): Additions and expansions

+Architecture and National Register listing

+The church building was added to the National Register of Historic Places in 1986, due to its architectural significance.
+The building is eclectic in style and is characterized by "high artistic values in its exterior detailing".
+The building's most distinctive feature is the orange and blue glazed brick used in the exterior construction and decoration, a feature that is uncommon in the region.
+The creative use of inexpensive building materials, such as vertical brick in the belt courses and corbelling in the entrance arch, is seen as an ingenious response during a period of economic hardship.

+The two-story sanctuary rests on a raised basement level.
+A large flight of steps leads up to a porch, where double brick piers support three pointed arches that define the top of the entrance.
+A stone cornice runs across the top of the building, above which rises a parapet wall embellished with diamond panels of blue glazed bricks.

+One of the church's character defining features is its extensive use of stained glass.
+The façade features two pairs of windows situated above the porch, additional windows ascend alongside the sanctuary's interior staircases.
+Along the sides of the building, large double-pane windows with transom panes are organized into symmetrical bays, each separated by decorative brick pilasters.
+The windows feature a vibrant green Gothic arch design set against a field of amber glass.
+Additionally, the windows on the sides of the building feature intricate floral motifs.

+Legacy

 Birth of the Cooperative Program

 The Church is recognized as the birthplace of the financial system that became the Southern Baptist Convention's Cooperative Program.
 Around 1900, Pastor H. Boyce Taylor directed his congregation to implement the "Box Plan of Giving," This system used wooden offering boxes placed at each door.
 All the funds collected were divided up for ministry according to the budget the church had voted on.
 Due to its success, Taylor championed the plan statewide.
 The Kentucky Baptist Convention officially adopted the "unified budget plan" in 1915.
 Ten years later, in 1925, the model was adopted by the Southern Baptist Convention and renamed the Cooperative Program.

 In 1981, the Kentucky Baptist Convention voted to place a Historical marker at the church, formally recognizing it as the birthplace of the Cooperative Program.